How can sprinter Usain Bolt break his world record without expending any additional effort?

 In retrospect, it almost appears as though Mathletics was rushed into print without proper editing.
 The author often mentions the “future” London 2012 Olympics.
 Perhaps there was pressure to publish the book early enough in 2012 (before the Olympics) to boost sales at the expense of adequate editorial review (?)

 A book such as this is usually of immense interest to math enthusiasts, like me, who love seeing basic mathematics applied to real-world situations – in this case, sports.
-Despite the above shortcomings, the book (at least good parts of it) can still be enjoyed as long as the reader is aware of possible frustrations due to the mistakes noted above.
-I gave the book the above (possibly overly generous) score by focusing on its positive aspects and as an expression of my appreciation for books of this type.
+Despite the above shortcomings, and can still enjoy the book (at least good parts of it), the reader is aware of possible frustrations due to the mistakes noted above.
+I gave the book the above (possibly overly generous) score by focusing on its positive aspects and expressing my appreciation for books of this type.